zyxue/zyxue.github.io/README.md

-# xblog
-My personal blog
+This is my personal blog

+# Setup

+Follow documentions on this [page](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).